-Underlying: JPMorgan Commodity Investable Global Asset Rotator Excess Return (the "Commodity-IGAR" or the payment at maturity per \$1,000 principal amount note will be calculated as follows:
+Underlying: JPMorgan Commodity Investable Global Asset Rotator Excess Return (the "Commodity-IGAR" or the "Underlying") Payment at Maturity: Payment at maturity will reflect the performance of the Underlying minus the Deduction Amount.
+Your payment at maturity per \$1,000 principal amount note will be calculated as follows: \$1,000 x (1 + Underlying Return) - Deduction Amount In no event, however, will the payment at maturity be less than \$0.

-"Underlying")

-Payment at Maturity: Payment at maturity will reflect the performance of the Underlying minus the Deduction Amount.
-Your

-\$1,000 x (1 + Underlying Return) - Deduction Amount

-In no event, however, will the payment at maturity be less than \$0.

 You may lose some or all of your investment at maturity if the Ending Underlying Value is not greater than the Initial Underlying Value by at least 0.44%.
 Deduction Amount: Not more than \$4.40 for each \$1,000 principal amount note.

-The actual Deduction Amount will be set on the pricing date and will not be greater than \$4.40 for each

-\$1,000 principal amount note.

-Underlying Return: Ending Underlying Value - Initial Underlying Value

-Initial Underlying Value

-Initial Underlying Value: The Underlying closing value on the pricing date

-Ending Underlying Value: The Underlying closing value on the Observation Date

-Observation Date: July 7, 2011^{\dagger} Maturity Date: July 15, 2011^{\dagger} CUSIP: 48124AYV3
+The actual Deduction Amount will be set on the pricing date and will not be greater than \$4.40 for each \$1,000 principal amount note.
+Underlying Return: Ending Underlying Value - Initial Underlying Value Initial Underlying Value Initial Underlying Value: The Underlying closing value on the pricing date Ending Underlying Value: The Underlying closing value on the Observation Date Observation Date: July 11, 2011 Maturity Date: July 15, 2011 CUSIP: 48124AYV3 † Subject to postponen nent in the event of a market disruption event and as described under "Description of Notes - Payment at